dekuNukem/duckyPad/keymap_instructions.md

 See the problem here?
 We now need to send **different codes** for the **same characters**!
 And there are *dozens* of keyboard layouts, each with their own minute quirks and differences.

-To make sure everything works, we need a way to **`map a character to its HID Usage ID`** (therefore the physical location on the keyboard) so duckyPad knows what code to send for different keyboard layouts.
+To make sure everything works, we need a way to **`map a character to its HID Usage ID`** (and therefore the physical location on the keyboard) so duckyPad knows what code to send for different keyboard layouts.

 And thus, the keymap is born.